ankschoubey/old-blog/_posts/2020-07-24-producers-just-build-it-yourself.md

 ---
-description:
+description: For producers
-title: "Producers: If it is a core part of your business, don't outsource, build it yourself."
+title: "If it is a core part of your business, don't outsource, build it yourself."
 comments: true
 categories: [Thoughts,Business]
 layout: post